kaBeech/tensort/README.md

 Before moving further, let's talk a little about Bubblesort, and why we're using it in our SubAlgorithm.

+As a reminder, Bubblesort will make an average of 6 comparisons when sorting a 3-element list.

 We've said before that Bubblesort is likely to put the last element in the correct position.
 Let's examine this in the context of Bubblesorting a 3-element list.